olawale-o/react-space-travelers/README.md

 # React space travelers' Hub

-> "React BookStore" is a project that displays a list of books and allows you to add and remove books from that list.
+> "React Space Traveler's Hub" This is a web application for a company that provides commercial and scientific space travel services.
+The application will allow users to book rockets, dragons and join selected space missions.
 # Built With
 - CSS
 - React JS